 Forget PR spin.
 Listen to how Gen Z are spinning your brand already — and respond accordingly.

 With the rise of social media (and Gen Z’s absolute mastery of it), your brand is no longer exclusively in the hands of its own PR team.
 Like it or not, Gen Z is largely in the driver’s seat when it comes to determining what your brand means to them.
 Coming to them with the right ad at the right time isn’t enough anymore: The conversational street has to run both ways now.

 Brands ought to redouble their efforts at taking user feedback (both positive and negative) into account when developing Gen Z-related products and services for the coming sales quarter or year.
 What’s more, they should be brave enough to admit mistakes in public before those mistakes hit the news cycle, and earn the one-million angry-faced-emoji'd wrath of Gen Z consumers.

 The bottom line?
 For Gen Z, honesty is a show of authenticity — and authenticity's never something to be ashamed about.

-This should be obvious.
-But sometimes "obvious" bears repeating: Don’t @ Gen Z with lingo, imagery, slogans and values that aren't 100 percent their own.
+This can be easy to say but more difficult to do, so it bears repeating: Don’t talk @ Gen Z with lingo, imagery, slogans and values that aren't 100 percent their own.
 If you try and do otherwise, and you’ll quickly find yourself becoming the next Kendall Jenner Pepsi meme...
 Yeah, you know which one.

 Practice these tips and you’ll be on the the right path towards personalizing your engagement with Gen Z. It isn’t an easy road for every brand to follow.
 But where Gen Z is concerned, it is a road to success.